Using interventions to help addicts get treatment

 Taking the first steps.

-A professional is hired by the family to help gather together all the significant people in the addict’s life (family, doctors, coworkers, employers, neighbors) any and all who can describe the impact of the use to the addicted person.
+A professional addiction intervention specialist is hired by the family to help gather together all the significant people in the addict’s life (family, doctors, coworkers, employers, neighbors) any and all who can describe the impact of the use to the addicted person.

 Next a meeting is held with the interventionist to learn how to express their concern.
 The interventionist educates them about what to expect and what may happen afterwards…and how to organize their comments without blaming or threats.
 What needs to be remembered during the intervention is the intention is to get the addict to treatment…just promising to stop is not acceptable.
 All members must be clear about what consequences will be imposed if they refuse.